Perfect Boards Every Time (With Free PCB Templates)

 Under most NDA agreements, the only documents considered confidential are those explicitly marked as such.
 Don't be the fool whose lawsuit for breach of contract gets dismissed before it even begins!

 It is a good idea to include "confidential" in a professional-looking title block:

 Altium Designer offers you standard ANSI and ISO templates, but those have been created with mechanical drawings in mind.
 Many of the notes and fields do not reflect the needs of the electronic industry; for example, "Deburr and break all sharp edges" doesn't make much sense for us!

-If you use Concord Pro on Altium 365 you will also have access to more PCB-centric templates by default.
+If you use Concord Pro on-premises, you will also have access to more PCB-centric project examples by default.